Ribbon Embroidered Regency Reticule

 partly finished ribbon embroidery

-Going back to my stash, I pulled out an embroidery frame, my box of silk ribbons, and another box of silk threads –
+Going back into my stash, I pulled out an embroidery frame, my box of silk ribbons, and another box of silk threads…

-Oh BOY.
+And oh BOY.
 It was quickly VERY clear why I’d abandoned the project the first time round.
-I tend to use dupioni for ribbon embroidery as I find that silk ribbons pass very cleanly through the dupioni fabric – far more easily than they do through taffeta.
-But this particular soft-and-supple-seeming dupioni was so tought and tightly woven that I could hardly get a needle through it.
-To drag a ribbon through as well, I had to pull the needle through the fabric with a pair of pliers.
+I tend to use dupioni for ribbon embroidery as I find that silk ribbons pass very cleanly through the dupioni silk- far more easily than they do through taffeta.
+But this particular soft-and-supple-seeming dupioni was so tough and tightly woven that I could hardly get a needle through it.
+To drag a ribbon through, I had to pull the needle through the fabric with a pair of pliers.
+The mystery now wasn’t why I’d abandoned the project the first time round – the mystery was why I hadn’t burned it in a fire and salted the earth.

 pliers drag a needle through a piece of embroidered silk

-I abandoned my first plan – to unpick the rather-badly-laid-out stems and start the composition over.
-Instead, I forged ahead.
-Leaf by little rose leaf, I dragged the thin ribbon through that horrible silk.
-The resulting tension issues in the ribbons AND the fabric mean that my little rose bush is not the healthiest-looking rose bush in embroidered history – in fact I’m pretty sure it’s got sawfly.
+I abandoned my first plan, to unpick the rather-badly-laid-out stems and start the composition over, and instead, I forged ahead.
+Leaf by little rose leaf, I dragged ribbons through that horrible silk.
+All that tension between stressed ribbons and stressed fabric mean that my little rose bush is not the healthiest-looking plant in embroidery history – in fact I’m pretty sure it looks like it’s got sawfly.
 But I pressed on, swearing ineffectually, until there was a nasty snap, and only the front half of the needle came through.

 Yep.
 My, soft and supple silk had actually broken a tapestry needle in half.